 CLAIM: All taxis can use bus lanes in many cities in Ireland and the UK.

-CONCLUSION: Partly accurate.
+CONCLUSION: ACCURATE WITH CONSIDERATION.
 True in Ireland, but most UK cities only allow public taxis access, not private-hire cars.

 Are all taxis allowed in bus lanes?